opencarecc/opencareMakerPlaybook/keep_the_interest_alive_ii.md

 This strategy can be handled in various ways and through different tools, but it always has a specific goal: making people aware about the **project updates** by receiving and exchanging feedbacks.

+The tools might be the same of those used for the involvement of the communities, but, obviously the informations are going to change in the *layout* and in the *content*.
+The new informations should be still interesting and able to provoke the curiosity of the people.

+###### See [Keep the interest alive - Part I]

 #### **// In other words**

 * **Don't lose the contact** with the participants